IMAGO-Catalogues-Jjanes/cataloguesSegmentationOCR/README.md

-# Model for OCR processing of Catalogs
+# Dataset for OCR of historical catalogs

-This repository includes a model for ocerizing catalogs and the dataset used for its creation.
+The Artl@s project focus on the global circulation of images from the 1890s to the advent of the Internet, using digital methodologies.
+Among its projects, BasArt is an online database of exhibition catalogs from the 19th and 20th centuries.
+In order to broaden this database, Caroline Corbières, intern of the project in 2020, worked on the automatisation of its process.
+A scanned exhibition catalog is taken as an input and then encoded in XML-TEI and structured in csv.

-The aim of this work was to improve the ocerization and segmentation of the [Catalogs Workflow](https://github.com/carolinecorbieres/ArtlasCatalogues) done by Caroline Corbières, which allows to get a TEI file and a csv from exhibition catalogs.
+In this context, the aim of this repository is to improve the ocerization and segmentation of this [Catalogs Workflow](https://github.com/carolinecorbieres/ArtlasCatalogues).
+This stage occurs at the beginning of the workflow and transforms the data from an image to a text.
 The idea was not only to refine the OCR for [Artl@s](https://artlas.huma-num.fr/fr/) but also to make a useful tool for researchers who need to ocerize their catalogues.
-Therefore, the dataset used to train this model holds not only the dataset of the project, prepared by Caroline Corbières but also catalogs of 19th to nowadays manuscripts fairs of the [Katabase](https://github.com/katabase) project and datas from the [Adresses et Annuaires group](https://paris-timemachine.huma-num.fr/groupe-adresses-et-annuaires/) of Paris Time Machine of the EHESS, produced by Gabriela Elgarrista.
+Therefore, this dataset of 150 pages is composed of 50 pages of exhibition catalogs, prepared by Caroline Corbières, 50 pages of catalogs of 19th to nowadays manuscripts fairs of the [Katabase](https://github.com/katabase) project and 50 pages from the [Adresses et Annuaires group](https://paris-timemachine.huma-num.fr/groupe-adresses-et-annuaires/) of Paris Time Machine of the EHESS, produced by Gabriela Elgarrista.

---Détails plus précis sur les données utilisées--

 ## Repository
 ```